Search

 What is Free-D?

-FreeD is an open-source protocol that sends camera position, rotation, zoom and focus data directly from the camera to a virtual reality production system.
-It enables productions to incorporate realistic virtual studio sets and elements into their live video workflow without the need for additional sensors or encoders.
-These are usually the PTZ cameras.
+Free-D is an open-source protocol that sends camera position, rotation, zoom and focus data directly from the tracking device to a virtual reality production system.
+The use of Free-D protocol is a common choice for PTZ tracking solutions.

 Many tracking system manufacturers also use Free-D for communication, like: